musejs/v4-validator/README.md

 - The `data` argument is a required plain javascript object; usually the input params from a request.
 - The `rules` argument is a required plain javascript object whose keys are the fields in `data` you wish to assign rules to, and the corresponding values are either an array of rules, or a string of rules separated by a pipe (`|`).
 If the rule requires arguments, add a colon (`:`) to the end of the rule name, followed by a comma-separated list of the arguments.
+- Alternatively, each rule can be defined as a plain javascript object with the keys `rule` and `args`.
+    - This becomes useful when an argument contains a comma and thus must be specified as an array.
+See the `date_format` example.
 - `messages` is an optional plain javascript object whose keys are the fields in `data` you wish to assign a custom message to, and the corresponding values are a string.

 Nested fields in `data` can be referenced with path notation, as shown [here](https://lodash.com/docs#get).

 ### Rules